-This project and its evaluation were affected by the 2020 school closures caused by the Covid-19 pandemic.
+This project and its evaluation were affected by the 2020 and 2021 partial school closures caused by the Covid-19 pandemic.
 As a result, the delivery has been extended and outcome data collection will be later than planned.
-The evaluation protocol has been updated and is available here.
+The evaluation protocol is being updated and will be published here as soon as possible.

 REACH Primary is a programme for struggling readers.
 It is developed by academic experts in reading, and comes out of research into two interventions, one designed to improve word recognition and decoding (known as Reading Intervention) and one focused on language comprehension.